Physics informed machine learning with Smoothed Particle Hydrodynamics: Hierarchy of reduced Lagrangian models of

 \section{Conclusions}

-Combining SPH based modeling, deep learning, automatic differentiation, and local sensitivity analysis, we have developed a learn-able hierarchy of parameterized "physics-explainable" Lagrangian models, and trained each model on both a validation set using weakly compressible SPH data and a high fidelity DNS data set in order to find which model performs the best at generalizing to longer time scales and different turbulent Mach numbers ($M_t \in \{0.04, 0.08, 0.16\}$).
-We proposed two new parameterized smoothing kernels, which, once trained on DNS data, improve the accuracy of the SPH predictions on larger time scales and different turbulent Mach numbers.
-SPH with $W_2(a,b)$ was found to be the best model within the hierarchy.
-We anticipate that this improved SPH will be on demand in the modeling community seeking for a reduced model using significantly less resources than running a full DNS while also reproducing fatefully the large scale structures and statistics across a range of Mach numbers and making predictions at delayed time intervals.
+Combining SPH based modeling, deep learning, automatic differentiation, and local sensitivity analysis, we have developed a learn-able hierarchy of parameterized "physics-explainable" Lagrangian models, and trained each model on both a validation set using weakly compressible SPH data and a high fidelity DNS data set (at three different resolutions) in order to find which model minimizes generalization error over larger time scales and different turbulent Mach numbers.
+We proposed two new parameterized smoothing kernels, which, once trained on DNS data, improve the accuracy of the SPH predictions compared to DNS, with the second kernel, $W_2(r;h,a,b)$ (which is smooth at the origin), performing best.

 Starting from a Neural ODE based model, we showed that incrementally adding more physical structure into the Lagrangian models using SPH has several important benefits: \begin{itemize}